MCxQC/Hello-World/README.md

 ### New
 * Updated to AutoHotkey v2.
-* Support for group of devices.
+* Support for groups of devices.
 * Option to launch/not launch the device's actions when the script starts.
 * Option to show or hide tooltips in the top left corner.